rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 marge-deployment-75474c9ff-jpkkv    1/1     Running   0          6d23h   10.129.3.233   ocp-8vr6j-worker-0-sl79n   <none>           <none>
 ```

 Aha!
-The ips correspond with the two pods that are created within the namespace Simpson.
-That's makes a lot of sense, because the EgressIP it's assigned with a namespaceSelector to a matching labels that selects the Simpson namespace, and all of the pods inside this namespace will use the EgressIP.
+The IPs correspond to the two pods that are created within the Simpson namespace.
+That makes a lot of sense, because the EgressIP is assigned with a namespaceSelector to matching labels that select the Simpson namespace, and all of the pods inside this namespace will use the EgressIP.

-If you want to dig further, check within the OVN Github source code the [addNamespaceEgressIP](https://github.com/ovn-org/ovn-kubernetes/blob/master/go-controller/pkg/ovn/egressip.go#L361) function that adds the egressIP to the specific namespace and the [createEgressReroutePolicy](https://github.com/ovn-org/ovn-kubernetes/blob/master/go-controller/pkg/ovn/egressip.go#L948) that uses logical router policies to force egress traffic to the egress node.
+If you want to dig further, check within the OVN GitHub source code the [addNamespaceEgressIP](https://github.com/ovn-org/ovn-kubernetes/blob/master/go-controller/pkg/ovn/egressip.go#L361) function that adds the egressIP to the specific namespace and the [createEgressReroutePolicy](https://github.com/ovn-org/ovn-kubernetes/blob/master/go-controller/pkg/ovn/egressip.go#L948) that uses logical router policies to force egress traffic to the egress node.

 In a nutshell the [addPodEgressIP](https://github.com/ovn-org/ovn-kubernetes/blob/master/go-controller/pkg/ovn/egressip.go#L809) function retrieves all the pods in the namespace that matches the namespaceSelector and will [Add to Pod EgressIP and ReroutePolicy](https://github.com/ovn-org/ovn-kubernetes/blob/master/go-controller/pkg/ovn/egressip.go#L821) generating a [NATRule](https://github.com/ovn-org/ovn-kubernetes/blob/master/go-controller/pkg/ovn/egressip.go#L1296) for each pod and rerouting the traffic from the PodIP to the EgressIP in the worker Node.